 What is margin money for an education loan from SBI?

-For SBI Education Loan: 0% margin for loans up to ₹4L, 5% margin for studies in India ₹4L+, and 15% margin for studies abroad ₹4L+.
+For the SBI Education Loan: 0% margin for loans up to ₹4L, 5% margin for studies in India ₹4L+, and 15% margin for studies abroad ₹4L+.
 SBI Global Ed-Vantage for premier institutions has some flexibility on margin.

 For the related decisions: the interest rate comparison post covers how rates change between zero-margin NBFCs and margin-required PSU loans; the no-collateral loan post covers when going collateral-free is the right move (and how it affects margin); and the PM Vidyalakshmi post covers the credit-guarantee route that can eliminate both margin and co-applicant requirements at smaller loan sizes.